microsoft/MLOpsTemplate/src/workshop/documents/part_5.md

     Please refer to [Use the Azure login action with a service principal secret](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-a-service-principal-secret) to create the proper Azure Credentials if you haven't done so already (you should have already defined such secret to complete the CI part of the workshop).

+3. Configure your endpoint/deployment files:
+    - Edit src/workshop/scoring/my_endpoint.yml to define a name for your endpoint (see #setup in that file).
+    - Edit src/workshop/scoring/my_deployment.yml to set the name of the endpoint to the one you defined just above.

-3. Use the .github/actions/aml-endpoint-deploy provided custom action in your CD yaml pipeline.
+    Use the .github/actions/aml-endpoint-deploy provided custom action in your CD yaml pipeline:
     - Configure the custom action parameters to match your Azure environment.
     - Have a look at the code inside the custom action (action.yaml) to see how simple it is to build custom actions leveraging any scripting packages, libraries, and the Azure CLI (az) which gives you full access to anything available in AML.
 Please notice the section of codes relevant to: a) creating then endpoint if it doesn't exist, b) reading the endpoint details to check its traffic, and identify which deployment slot to target to stage the new model, c) deployment of the model.